richpl/PyBasic/README.md

 Multiple items may be input by supplying a comma separated list.
 Input variables will be assigned to as many input values as supplied at run time.
 If there are more input values supplied than input variables, excess commas will be left in place.
-Conversely, if not enough input values are supplied, then the excess input variables will not be initialised (and will trigger an error if an attempt is made to evaluate those variables later in the program).
+Conversely, if not enough input values are supplied, an error message will be printed and the user will be asked to re-input the values again.

 Further, numeric input values must be valid numbers (integers or floating point).